mattermost/mattermost-handbook/company/how-to-guides-for-staff/how-to-update-handbook.md

 1. @jasonblais: Reviews major changes to handbook.mattermost.com, such as updates to the Table of Contents (SUMMARY.md).
 2. @justinegeffen, @amyblais, @cwarnermm: Editor reviews of all submitted PRs for correct grammar and consistent style.
+3. @kevinfayle: Signs off on changes to [marketing ops and analytics](https://handbook.mattermost.com/operations/research-and-development/product/analytics).
-3. @aedott: Signs off on changes to [messaging and math](https://handbook.mattermost.com/operations/messaging-and-math).
+4. @aedott: Signs off on changes to [messaging and math](https://handbook.mattermost.com/operations/messaging-and-math).
 5. @TQuock: Signs off on changes to [finance](https://handbook.mattermost.com/operations/finance).
 6. @natalie-hub: Signs off on changes to [workplace](https://handbook.mattermost.com/operations/workplace).
 7. @it33: Signs off on changes to signing authority \([example](https://github.com/mattermost/mattermost-handbook/pull/60)\).